Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Other Insurance Coverage Options

-Having additional insurance coverage can help protect you against the expense of carrying or installing extra equipment.
-Insurance providers may increase coverage prices if you have restricted vision, physical impairments or temporary or severe medical conditions.
-Many providers look to make sure you are a safe driver and can drive safely.
-Making the necessary improvements to your vehicle can show this to insurers.
-Failing to disclose vehicle modifications to your insurance company may affect your rates and renewal.
+Additional insurance coverage protects you against expenses for carrying or installing extra equipment.
+Insurers may increase prices if you have restricted vision, physical impairments or temporary or severe medical conditions.
+Insurers verify you're a safe driver who can drive safely.
+Vehicle improvements demonstrate this.
+Failing to disclose modifications to your insurer may affect your rates and renewal.

 • Personal Injury Protection (PIP): If your state does not require PIP, consider having it to protect yourself against possible medical expenses after an accident.